220pmc/stats220/index.md

 3. Complexity of weather events

 Even though new model and technology are developed every year, sometimes weather forecast might still go wrong.
-This meme is describing my feeling when a weather report completely goes wrong.
+This meme is to describe my feeling when a weather report completely goes wrong.
+The details of the meme image are:
+* Format: png
+* File size: 709 KB
+* Resolution: 1000 x 1000

 ## Reference
 [1] Tyler Herrington, “Why is the weather so hard to predict?”
 Let's Talk Science, 23-Sep-2019.
 [Online].